roesler-stan/health-analysis/README.md

 ### Setup

-1. Set up a Google Sheets API authentication [here](https://console.cloud.google.com/apis/credentials?pli=1), and paste the relevant key path in constants.ipynb.
+1. Set up a Google Sheets API authentication [here](https://console.cloud.google.com/apis/credentials?pli=1), and copy your JSON key into a directory called "keys".
+Paste the key's path in constants.ipynb.
 Also see [this page](https://console.cloud.google.com/iam-admin/serviceaccounts).

-2. Pip install the required packages (requirements.txt).
+2. Pip install the required packages (requirements.txt) or manually install the packages used in the notebooks.
+Sorry I didn't use a virtual environment - requirements.txt lists all packages I installed on my laptop. :/

 3. Make a directory called "output" to store images and HTML files.